wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 The monitor `Interval` must be at least 2 seconds, but it not recommended to reduce this lower than 5 seconds.
 It **must** also be _less_ than `BUFFER_TIME`.

-F5's best practice for a monitor `Timeout` is 3x the monitor `Interval` plus 1 second (for a 10 second `Interval`, the `Timeout` should be 31).
+ClearPass only updates the replication interval timestamp every 3 minutes (180 seconds).
+Therefore, the best practice for this monitor is 181 second `Timeout`.
+This is because we want to avoid the situation where multiple nodes are marked as `Down` for several minutes simply because of a single reading where nodes were 15 seconds behind (this does happen from time to time).

 Very rarely, the script will execute the moment before the replication interval gets updated, and will show a time difference of 180 to 185 seconds between the subscriber and the rest of the cluster.
 This race condition will cause the monitor to fail that `Interval`.
 However, at the next `Interval`, the monitor will succeed because the replication timestamps will be updated.
-Therefore, the best practice use of this script is to set the `Timeout` on the monitor to the F5 best practice of 3x the monitor `Interval` + 1 seconds, with the monitor `Interval` no less than 5 seconds.
+This is another reason why it is important to adhere to the best practice of this script by setting the monitor `Timeout` to 181.

 #### Monitor `Description`
 It is advisable to put a link to this repository in the description field of your monitor since this README is the only source of documentation for the monitor.